oasysgames/oasys-docs/docs/hub-validator/1-operate-validator/1-6-monitor.md

 If you can access localhost:8086 from a browser, you can create a user and database.

-For details, Refer to [InfluxDB setup](https://docs.influxdata.com/influxdb/v2.6/install/#set-up-influxdb-through-the-ui).
+For details, refer to [InfluxDB setup](https://docs.influxdata.com/influxdb/v2.6/install/#set-up-influxdb-through-the-ui).

 Please sign in at `http//localhost:8086` with the following setting.